These questions apply to all examination candidates

 If you lose connection to the site during your exam or if you have not connected with a proctor yet, contact ProctorU technical support immediately by phone: 1-855-772-8678, Option 1.

-If you are unable to resume your exam, please contact Member Services immediately at 1- 866-362-8585 to be rescheduled within the same exam session.
+Please contact Member Services immediately at 1- 866-362-8585 to reschedule your exam.
 You will be prompted to select a new date & time, subject to availability.

 First, take all necessary measures to protect your own safety and the safety of others.
 Once safe, contact your proctor if you are still connected.
-If you are no longer connected with the site, you may need to book another appointment.
+If you are no longer connected with the site, you may need to reschedule.
 Contact Member Services immediately at 1- 866-362-8585.

 1. Can I reschedule my exam booking?

 Yes, you can reschedule your exam booking up to 24 hours before your start time by logging in to the exam portal.
-Then click on ‘Exam Details’ then ‘Change my Exam Booking’.
+Then click on ‘Exam Details’ then ‘Reschedule my Booking’.

 There is no cost if you reschedule your booking by this deadline.
 Note that the original booking is immediately withdrawn when you choose to reschedule.